 Your vet may recommend adding fiber to the dog's diet to help move stool through the bowels.
 Nutritional supplements may also be helpful in some cases.
 Ask your vet about the best plan for your dog.

 Make sure your paralyzed dog has access to fresh water at all times.
 Replenish water often and keep track of how much your dog drinks.
-Remember that your dog's restricted mobility might make it harder for him to access water.
+Remember that your dog's restricted mobility might make it harder for him to access water, so you may have to bring the water to them as well several times a day.
 Dehydration can lead to constipation and major health issues.

 Exercise and Play